jesperkha/Fizz/README.md

 ## **About**

 Fizz is an interpreted programming language built with Go.
-The main use cases for Fizz is file management, simple http requests, and general terminal scripting.
-The built in libraries (not added yet) support all of these features, including documentation with examples.
+The main use cases for Fizz will be file management, simple http requests, and general terminal scripting.
+The built in libraries (not added yet) will support all of these features, including documentation with examples.

 <br>

 ## **Roadmap**

-This roadmap highlights progress for Fizz's development:
+This roadmap highlights progress for the development of Fizz:

 - ✔️ Expression parsing
 - ✔️ Conditional statements